SciTools/iris/docs/iris/src/further_topics/metadata.rst

 class (see :numref:`metadata classes table`) can be use not only **to get** the metadata of an instance, but also **to set** the metadata on an instance.

-For example, given the following :class:`~iris.common.DimCoordMetadata` of the ``longitude`` coordinate,
+For example, given the following :class:`~iris.common.metadata.DimCoordMetadata` of the ``longitude`` coordinate,

 .. doctest:: metadata-assign